-If you, or another Executor, are not a Bendigo Bank customer, we are legally required to correctly identify you.
+If you are the deceased’s personal representative and are not a Bendigo Bank customer, we are legally required to correctly identify you.

 Review of the Estate

-Once we receive the originally certified copies of the Death Certificate and Will, our Deceased Estates team will do an inquiry regarding any accounts held by the deceased.
+Once we receive the originally certified copies of the Death Certificate and Will, our Deceased Estates team will:

-We'll carefully review the Estate and ascertain if any other documents are needed for the release of funds and the settlement of bank accounts.
+- work out if any other documents are needed before we can release funds for the settlement of bank accounts.

-We'll then send a letter to the Executor/Solicitor outlining the accounts the deceased held with us.
-If the review revealed that some more documents are required, the letter will also specify these.
+We’ll then send a letter or email to the Personal Representatives or their solicitor outlining the accounts the deceased held with us.
+If the review reveals that some more documents are needed, we will specify so in the letter or email.